Notifications in Microsoft Teams Ticketing by TeamsWork Explained

 - if a Teams Owner updates a ticket, both Assignee and Requestor will receive a notification.

-Exception is that you will not receive a notification if you are the one performing the action.
+1. You will not receive a notification if you are the one performing the action.
+See previous section.

 Have a great day!